rsoeroso/ECE140A/Lab6/README.md

 <img src="screenshots/t5.png" alt="home page" width="300">
 <img src="screenshots/t6.png" alt="home page" width="300">

-With that taken care of, we are ready to move on to Tutorial 2!
+With that taken care of, the Raspberry Pi is functioning with Python, as expected.
+Now we are ready to move on to Tutorial 2!

 <br><br>